 Teachers, students themselves, and the learning environment were the major points for the difficulty of mathematics for learners (Langoban, 2020).
 Most of the learners had insufficient knowledge about mathematics from the previous class.
 Most of the faculty members of mathematics were unable to connect the subject matters of mathematics to real life.
 The learning environment in different academic institutions was not positive for mathematical learning, that's why mathematics becomes difficult for students.
 Shrestha et al. (2021) revealed that mathematics was complicated, abstract, and rote memorization which were three critical concerns in learners' experience of learning mathematics.
-The poor responsibility of parents and difficulty adjusting to the new environment in the new school were the main reasons for the decrease in learners' performance in mathematics.
-So the school should launch a special program for the new learners to adjust them to new environments.
+The poor responsibility of parents and difficulty adjusting to the new environment in the new school were the main reasons for the decrease in learners to adjust them to new environments.
 The curriculum and teaching methodology should be changed to make them applicable, concrete, and easy.